Frequently Asked Questions (FAQs)

 What do I do if my child is being bullied?

-We would suggest that you encourage your child to come to either their tutor, Head of Year, or the KS3/KS4 Pastoral Support Officers to tell them what is happening.
+We would suggest that you encourage your child to come to either their tutor or Head of Year to tell them what is happening.
 Staff will work with them to sort the concerns out.
 At Hungerhill we are very clear on bullying; it has to be STOP (Several Times On Purpose) to be considered bullying.
 We find that, generally, we can resolve issues relatively easily before it gets to that level.
 If we can’t resolve issues at this level, they are passed through to Senior Management who will then oversee the process and advise.
 Of course, if they feel unable to approach us, please do not hesitate to contact us yourselves.

 How early can my child arrive in school and where can they go?